-- 76. Member States shall require investment firms who execute client orders to monitor the effectiveness of their order execution arrangements and execution policy in order to identify and, where appropriate, correct any deficiencies.
+- 7. Member States shall require investment firms who execute client orders to monitor the effectiveness of their order execution arrangements and execution policy in order to identify and, where appropriate, correct any deficiencies.
 In particular, they shall assess, on a regular basis, whether the execution venues included in the order execution policy provide for the best possible result for the client or whether they need to make changes to their execution arrangements, taking account of, inter alia, the information published under paragraphs 3 and 6.
-Member States shall require investment firms to notify clients with whom they have an ongoing client relationship of any material changes to their order execution arrangements or execution policy. - 87.
-Member States shall require investment firms to be able to demonstrate to their clients, at their request, that they have executed their orders in accordance with the investment firm's execution policy and to demonstrate to the competent authority, at its request, their compliance with this Article. - 98.
-The Commission shall be empowered to adopt delegated acts in accordance with Article 89 concerning: - (a) the criteria for determining the relative importance of the different factors that, pursuant to paragraph 1, may be taken into account for determining the best possible result taking into account the size and type of order and the retail or professional nature of the client; - (b) factors that may be taken into account by an investment firm when reviewing its execution arrangements and the circumstances under which changes to such arrangements may be appropriate.
-In particular, the factors for determining which venues enable investment firms to obtain on a consistent basis the best possible result for executing the client orders; - (c) the nature and extent of the information to be provided to clients on their execution policies, pursuant to paragraph 5. - 109.
-ESMA shall develop draft regulatory technical standards to determine: - (a) the specific content, the format and the periodicity of data relating to the quality of execution to be published in accordance with paragraph 3, taking into account the type of execution venue and the type of financial instrument concerned; - (ba) the content and the format of information to be published by investment firms in accordance with paragraph 6.
+Member States shall require investment firms to notify clients with whom they have an ongoing client relationship of any material changes to their order execution arrangements or execution policy.
+VB - 8.
+Member States shall require investment firms to be able to demonstrate to their clients, at their request, that they have executed their orders in accordance with the investment firm's execution policy and to demonstrate to the competent authority, at its request, their compliance with this Article. - 9.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 89 concerning: - (a) the criteria for determining the relative importance of the different factors that, pursuant to paragraph 1, may be taken into account for determining the best

+- possible result taking into account the size and type of order and the retail or professional nature of the client; - (b) factors that may be taken into account by an investment firm when reviewing its execution arrangements and the circumstances under which changes to such arrangements may be appropriate.
+In particular, the factors for determining which venues enable investment firms to obtain on a consistent basis the best possible result for executing the client orders; - (c) the nature and extent of the information to be provided to clients on their execution policies, pursuant to paragraph 5. - 10.
+ESMA shall develop draft regulatory technical standards to determine: on the criteria to be taken into account when defining and assessing the order execution policy under paragraphs 5 and 7, taking into account whether the orders are executed on behalf of retail or professional clients.